-Read this poster (Text A), explain the message it conveys and tell us if you agree or disagree with it and why.
-Then, tell us how far you think it reflects our society, justifying your opinion.
+Look at this comic (Text A), explain the message it conveys and tell us if you agree or disagree with it and why.
+Then, tell us whether you think that the excessive use of social media can affect relationships amongst people positively or negatively.